sirca/clusterous/docs/environment_file.md

   --launch_engine.sh
 --basic-python-env.yml      # the environment file itself
 ```
-Again, it is important to note that paths you specify inside the envirnment file are relative to the location of the environment file itself.
+Again, it is important to note that paths you specify inside the environment file are relative to the location of the environment file itself.
 Therefore, the above environment file implies that folders are laid out in this way.

 ### Mapping Ports
-The "ports" field supports a few different syntax options for exposing the container's ports on the host.
+The `ports` field supports a few different syntax options for exposing the container's ports on the host.
 Multiple ports can be specified in the form:

 ```YAML
   ports: 31000,31001,31002